rjsweet/reading-notes/201_notes/class-02.md

   -Chapter 2: "Basic JavaScript Instructions" (53-84)
   Script is a series of instructions your computer follows.
 The instructions within the script are called **statements**.
 JavaScript consists of statements, curly brackets to indicate code blocks, and directions on which code should be run based on the scenario.

   Write comments to explain what your code does.
 Multiple line comments are pink bracketed with /* and */.
 Single line comments are grey and follow //
-  -Chapter 4: "Decisions and Loops" *only up to the section on switch statements* (145-162)
+  -Chapter 4: "Decisions and Loops"  (145-162)